hayaalhawas/NumPy/README.md

 print(np.dot(a, b))
 ```
 ### Cross
-the dot product or also known as the scalar product is an algebraic operation that takes two equal-length sequences of numbers and returns a single number using the `numpy.cross()` function
+The cross product of a and b is a vector perpendicular to both a and b.
+If a and b are arrays of vectors, the vectors are defined by the last axis of a and b by default, and these axes can have dimensions 2 or 3.
+This is implemented using the `numpy.cross()` function
 ### Implementation Example :
 ```python
 # import library